Zero Motivation: Part 2: "The Virgin"

+Part 3: "The Commanding Officer"

-As a result of destroying all the records, Zohar is sent to military prison, and Rama is discharged despite wanting to stay in the army and become a career officer.
-Meanwhile, Daffi finally graduates from officer training and instead of being placed in Tel-Aviv, receives Rama's old position.
-Despite trying to make the best of the situation Daffi finds that Zohar is insubordinate and rude.
-After she tries to punish Zohar, Zohar photocopies the old letters that Daffi wrote to try to get off base and posts them all around the base.
-Daffi in turn tries to delete all the computer game records that she and Zohar used to play together.
-The two get in a violent fight with staple guns and Daffi wins.
-However, instead of the games, Daffi accidentally deletes all the recently digitized staff records.
+Zohar is sent to military prison for destroying the records, and Rama is discharged despite wanting to stay in the army and become a career officer.
+Meanwhile, Daffi graduates from officer training and instead of being placed in Tel-Aviv, receives Rama's old position.
+Despite trying to make the best of the situation, Daffi finds that Zohar is lazy and rude.
+After she tries to punish Zohar for insubordination, Zohar photocopies Daffi's old letters and posts them all around the base.
+In turn, Daffi tries to delete all the computer game records that she and Zohar used to play together.
+The two get in a violent fight with staple guns, during which Daffi accidentally deletes all the recently digitized staff records.

-The two are arrested and when Daffi tries to admit her mistake, Zohar takes the blame for it.
+The two are arrested, with Zohar takes the blame for Daffi.
 She is sentenced to more time in military prison while Daffi is demoted to a cushy office job in Tel Aviv.
-After she gets out of prison Zohar gives up on Minesweeper and becomes addicted to Freecell.
-She is transferred to the infirmary where she has sex with the soldier responsible for digitizing the military records, who suffered a nervous breakdown after she deleted them.
+After she gets out of prison, Zohar gives up on Minesweeper and becomes addicted to Freecell.
+She is transferred to the infirmary, where she has sex with the soldier responsible for digitizing the military records she shredded, who suffered a nervous breakdown after she deleted them.
 Her service finally comes to an end, as E-mail replaces paper mail.
 She leaves the army base, helping Daffi draft another plea.